-Philip Geisler obtained a degree in journalism and media economics at the Medienakademie Berlin before studying art history, Islamic studies, and political science at the Freie Universität Berlin and at Harvard University.
-He has published on Ottoman imperial architecture and urban configurations in 16th-century Edirne, the connections of architecture and dance heritage, the history of branded architecture, and is currently working on a publication on utopian aesthetics, architecture, and urban form in the Gulf emirates.
-From 2013 until 2019, he worked at the Forum Transregionale Studien for Art Histories and Aesthetic Practices, a collaborative research program of the Kunsthistorisches Institut in Florenz (Max-Planck-Institut) and the Forum.
-He is a recipient of the 2015 Sydney N. Fisher Prize awarded by the Ottoman & Turkish Studies Association and from 2014 until 2016, he was a fellow of the Studienstiftung des Deutschen Volkes.
+Philip Geisler obtained a degree in journalism and media economics at the Medienakademie Berlin before studying art history, Islamic studies, and political science at Freie Universität Berlin and at Harvard University.
+He has published on early modern Ottoman architecture and urban configurations, the connections of architecture, colonial visual culture, and dance heritage, the history of architectural branding in the Middle East, and is currently working on a publication about utopian aesthetics and urban form in the Gulf emirates.
+From 2013 until 2019, he worked at the Forum Transregionale Studien for Art Histories and Aesthetic Practices, a research program of the Kunsthistorisches Institut in Florenz (Max-Planck-Institut) and the Forum.
+He is a recipient of the Ottoman & Turkish Studies Association’s Sydney N. Fisher Prize and is a former fellow of the Studienstiftung des Deutschen Volkes.

-As a music dramaturg, he served as advisor to the managing director of the Berlin Philharmonic Orchestra and works for independent ensembles in jazz and contemporary trans-traditional music including groups that he co-founded and that are a part of the label ECM (Edition of Contemporary Music, Munich).
-In 2020, he became an official international nominator of the Aga Khan Music Awards.
-In his ongoing journalistic activities, he publishes in the TRAFO Blog for Transregional Research, VAN music magazine, and hosts events at Berlin's international literature festival, the poetry festival versfest, the Leipzig Book Fair, and the Berliner Philharmonie.
+As a music manager and dramaturg, he has worked for the Berlin Philharmonic Orchestra and for jazz and contemporary music ensembles within the cosmos of ECM.
+In 2020, he became an international nominator of the Aga Khan Music Awards.
+In his ongoing journalistic activities, he publishes in the TRAFO Blog for Transregional Research, VAN music magazine, and hosts discussions at Berlin's international literature festival, the poetry festival versfest, and the Berliner Philharmonie.

 Dissertation: Art, Islam, and the Politics of Museum Display in the Early Twenty-First Century